makerportal/geospatial-analyses/README.md

 The NYC building footprint database is available for direct download here: https://data.cityofnewyork.us/Housing-Development/Building-Footprints/nqwf-w8eh.
 Keep in mind that the total uncompressed shapefile is ~2.25GB!

+*Another Note on building footprints* - if plotting the footprints, make sure your RAM is at least 8GB, maybe more depending on the background apps running.
+Python will pull all the 2.25GB into memory.